Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

-Ask almost anyone who visits Napa Valley and they will tell you that they have been there multiple times or are planning to go again sometime soon.
-There is simply too much to see and taste in one trip especially when you account for the fact that there are around 600 wineries here in Napa.
+Ask almost anyone who visits Napa Valley, and they will tell you that they have been there multiple times or are planning to go again sometime soon.
+There is simply too much to see and taste in one trip, especially when you account for the fact that there are around 600 wineries in Napa.

 Start With Intention, Not Overload

-Instead, think about pacing your trip like a well-balanced meal.
+Instead, think about pacing your trip like a well-balanced meal, especially when planning your schedule around the best time to visit Napa and nearby destinations.

 Localize Your Tastings by AVA

-Rather than crisscrossing the valley, choose two or three wineries within the same area and stay put for the day.
+Rather than crisscrossing the valley, choose two or three wineries in Napa located within the same area and stay put for the day.
 If Spring Mountain is calling your name, plan to spend the day on the mountain.
 Less driving means:

 - Less stress